Analytical Model

 Contours

-If a “FE Shell Model” is used for analytical modelling of walls and Building With Floor Meshed is performed, this button allows you to display either shaded or line contours on walls or slabs.
+If “FE Shell Model” is used for analytical modelling of walls and Building With Floor Meshed is performed, this button allows you to display either shaded or line contours on walls and slabs.

 Shell internal forces are given for unit length of the member.